Kimberlee Bassford

-She has won the Student Academy Award in Documentary and a CINE Golden Eagle Award.
+She won the Student Academy Award for her documentary Cheerleader and a CINE Golden Eagle Award.
 Her films have been screened at events such as the Cannes Film Festival, the San Francisco International Asian American Film Festival, and Gate City Women's Film Festival.

 She has been featured on the Insights on PBS Hawai‘i program, OC16's Hawai‘i's Reel Stories series, in the feature documentary Rise of the Wahine: Champions of Title IX and in the podcast American Beauty.
 She has spoken at colleges and community events in Hawai‘i, including those for the American Association of University Women, Honolulu Civil Beat's Civil Café, Hawai‘i Women in Filmmaking, SAG-AFTRA Hawai‘i, and the dedication ceremony of the Patsy T. Mink sculpture.

 Education

 Bassford has a BA in psychology from Harvard College and a Masters of Journalism from the University of California, Berkeley.

 Career

-Bassford has produced and directed the documentaries Winning Girl (2014, World Channel), Patsy Mink: Ahead of the Majority (2008, PBS) and Cheerleader (2003, HBO Family).
+Bassford produced and directed the documentaries Winning Girl (2014, World Channel), Patsy Mink: Ahead of the Majority (2008, PBS) and Cheerleader (2003, HBO Family).
 She was a producer on episode 6, "Collateral Damage," in the PBS documentary series Unnatural Causes: Is Inequality Making Us Sick?
 (2008).
 She was also producer for The Meaning of Food (2005), a three-part documentary series.

 She established Making Waves Films LLC, a documentary production company, in 2005.

 In 2019, she was a director for the Reel Wāhine of Hawaiʻi series, which profiles various accomplished women filmmakers from Hawaiʻi.

 Bassford is currently an instructor of journalism at Windward Community College, where she is also advisor for the school's student newspaper, Ka 'Ohana.